apilayer/goiban-data-loader/README.md

 Used to load data into the MySQL db used at openiban.com.

+The Loader only supports the schema of the German Bundesbank at the moment.
+The txt file has to be placed under data/.

 The MIT License (MIT)
 ---------------
 Copyright (c) 2013 Chris Grieger